kp101/Wellness-Monitor/RaspberryPi-Pico2W/README.md

   2. open Thonny, create new files and copy contents into each file and save with same name on device.
   3. change parameters in config.yml
   4. save and test.

+> [!CAUTION]
+> There is a outstanding but unknown defect causing it to freeze after a few months of operations.
+Investigation is ongoing.